tokkonopapa/WordPress-IP-Geo-Block/README.md

     Validate access to `wp-admin/admin-ajax.php`.

 - **Record validation statistics**
-    If enable, you can see `Statistics of validation` on Statistics tab.
+    If `Enable`, you can see `Statistics of validation` on Statistics tab.

 - **Record validation logs**
     If you select anything but `Disable`, you can see `Validation logs` on Logs tab.

 - **$_POST keys in logs**
-    Normally, you can see just keys at `$_POST data:`.
-If you put some of interested keys into this, you can see value of key like `key=value`.
+    Normally, you can see just keys at `$_POST data:` on Logs tab.
+If you put some of interested keys into this textfield, you can see the value of key like `key=value`.

 - **$_SERVER keys for extra IPs**
-    Additional IP addresses will be validated if some of keys for `$_SERVER` variable are specified in `$_SERVER keys for extra IPs`.
+    Additional IP addresses will be validated if some of keys in `$_SERVER` variable are specified in this textfield.
+Typically `HTTP_X_FORWARDED_FOR`.

 #### Maxmind GeoLite settings